isovector/certainty-by-construction/src/book/Chapter6-Modular-Arithmetic.lagda.md

 manipulations; most of it being gentle massaging of the expression into something over which you can continually `def:cong` one proof after another.

-All in all, setoids have bought us a great deal of algebraic power.
-We've used them to manage working over an equivalence relation, showing how we can quotient over values that are not *literally* equal to one another, but still operate in a context that allows us to work as if they were.
-The only real loss here is that `cong` no longer holds for all functions, and that we must prove it holds whenever we'd like to use that fact.
-This is a limitation more of Agda's type theory than it is of mathematics; in the latter, it's perfectly acceptable to define a quotient relationship that holds by fiat.
-It is only in our computational context that we are required to *show* that functions cannot observe the difference between quotiented values.
+All in all, showing `def:_≈_` is an equivalence relation has bought us a great deal of algebraic power.
+We're now able to work with values which are not equal *on the nose,* but rather "equal enough" in the circumstances.
+The only real loss here is that `def:cong` no longer holds for all functions, and that we must prove it holds on a function-by-function basis.
+There do exist extensions to Agda's type theory which allow us to upgrade equivalence to real, honest-to-goodness equality, but they are beyond the scope of this book, and are a major driving force in modern type theory research.

-On the other hand, the rigor afforded to us by doing mathematics in a rich type theory is what has driven so much of the recent study of equality.
-When you're doing mathematics by pen and paper, it's easy to be sloppy about what equality actually *means.* The setoid approach can be paraphrased as "whenever you define a set, you must also define what equality means over it."